szczyglis-dev/py-gpt/docs/source/modes.rst

    :width: 800

-**Image generation:** If you want to generate images directly in chat you must enable plugin ``Image generation (inline)`` in the Plugins menu.
-Plugin allows you to generate images in Chat mode:
+**Image generation:** If you want to generate images directly in chat, enable the ``Image generation (inline)`` plugin in the Plugins menu.
+The plugin allows you to generate images in Chat mode.

+For supported models/providers, you can alternatively enable the provider-side image-generation remote tool in ``Config -> Settings -> Remote Tools``.
+When available, this lets the model generate images natively without the inline plugin.

 .. image:: images/v3_img_chat.png
    :width: 800